 The one true God – the invisible God, the Father.

 The correct understanding is that Christ as “the Word” is speaking, but the true speaker is the invisible God.
 The invisible God is one with His image, Jesus Christ.
-“Hear O Israel, YHVH our ELOHIM, YHVH, is one.”
+“Hear O Israel, Yihvah our ELOHIM, Yihvah, is one.”

-YHVH ELOHIM – the name God gave Christ, His Image, in Exodus 3:15, the same meaning as ELOHIM, but with the description YHVH, being “the Name” of ELOHIM.
+Yihvah ELOHIM – the name God gave Christ, His Image, in Exodus 3:15, has the same meaning as ELOHIM, but with the description Yihvah, being “the Name” of ELOHIM.

-YHVH – meaning “He WILL BE” – the short form of YHVH ELOHIM, and the shared name of Christ and God.
+Yihvah – meaning “HE WILL BE” – the short form of Yihvah ELOHIM, and the shared name of Christ and God.

-I WILL BE, or EHYEH – the first person form of YHVH, He WILL BE.
+I WILL BE, or EHYEH – the first-person form of Yihvah, HE WILL BE.